13 Awesome Day Trips from Savannah (2.5-hour Drive or Less)

 Drive time: Approximately 20-30 minutes

-Easily the most popular day trip from Savannah, Tybee Island’s most famous site is probably its light station, the oldest and tallest in Georgia.
+Easily the most popular day trip from Savannah, Tybee Island’s most famous site is probably its light station, which is the oldest and tallest in Georgia.
 The 2.5-mile-long barrier island’s location at the mouth of the Savannah River also made it especially important as a military position.

 Although it’s essentially “next door” to Savannah, you could easily spend an entire day exploring Tybee Island.